-3.7 Are there any other restrictions on tax relief for interest payments by a local company to a non-resident?
+3.7 Are there any other restrictions on tax relief for interest payments by a local company to a non-resident, for example pursuant to BEPS Action 4?

-The UK has introduced an EBITDA-based cap on net interest expense as recommended in the OECD report on BEPS Action 4; this took effect from 1 April 2017 which was, extraordinarily, more than six months before the relevant legislation was enacted.
+The UK has introduced an EBITDA-based cap on net interest expense as recommended in the OECD report on BEPS Action 4.
 A fixed ratio rule limits corporation tax deductions for net interest expense to 30% of a group's UK "tax EBITDA" (so excluding, for example, non-taxable dividends); there is also a group ratio rule based on the net interest to EBITDA ratio for the worldwide group.
 A consequence of the new 30% EBITDA cap is the repeal of the UK's previous interest restriction rule known as the worldwide debt cap, although a rule with "similar effect" has been integrated into the new interest restriction rules to ensure that a group's net UK interest deductions cannot exceed the global net third-party interest expense of the group.